SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 Highlights the contrasting nature of the sibling dynamic.

-Sad — a powerless word — highlights Ammu's lack of control over
+Sad — a powerless word — highlights Ammu's lack of control over Chacko's falling plane.
+Because male superority.